rahuls2764/reactjs-sample-0225/README.md

 - React.js / Next.js
 - Firebase (for backend and data storage) *(optional, you can switch as needed)*
 - ethers.js for MetaMask wallet connection
-- Axios / Fetch API for external API calls
-- CSS / Styled Components for styling
+- tailwindcss / Styled Components for styling
 - Vercel for deployment

 ## MetaMask Wallet Connection